 BUILT ON experience AND EXPERtise

-When we originally created the Flue and Hearth Notes™ Inspection Forms in 2010, we started by breaking down everything.
-We mentally asked or thought about how to construct them to streamline a Level 1 and Level 2 Inspection, plus what is required by NFPA 211 including the items in the Annex.
+When we originally created the Flue and Hearth Notes™ Chimney Inspection Forms in 2010, we started by breaking down everything.
+We mentally asked or thought about how to construct them by installation types, streamline a Level 1 and Level 2 Inspection, plus what is required by the National Fire Protection Association (NFPA) 211 including the inspection items listed in the Annex.
 We ended up with a 4-to-6-page checklist, which is now called our Expanded Long Forms.
-They are four legal-sized pages with room for notes.
+They are five installation categories and pages with room for notes.

-We then took that form and rehashed every question to create the Standard Short Form which is one page for Level 1 and a second page for Level 2 inspections.
+We then took the Expanded Long Forms and rehashed every question to create the Standard Short Form which is one page for Level 1 and a second page for Level 2 inspections.
 Originally, we had four forms.
 Now, our forms have been expanded to eight.
-This short form includes required questions and additional questions that help you gather data.
+This Short Form includes required questions and additional questions that help you gather data.

-We then took that form and rehashed every question to create the Standard Short Form which is one page for Level 1 and a second page for Level 2 inspections.
+We then took the Expanded Long Forms and rehashed every question to create the Standard Short Form which is one page for Level 1 and a second page for Level 2 inspections.
 Originally, we had four forms.
 Now, our forms have been expanded to eight.
-This short form includes required questions and additional questions that help you gather data.
+This Short Form includes required questions and additional questions that help you gather data.

-Tom Urban is an industry educator, having taught for the Chimney Safety Institute of America, the National Chimney Sweep Guild and numerous regional chimney groups.
+Tom Urban is an industry educator, having taught for the Chimney Safety Institute of America, the National Chimney Sweep Guild, numerous regional chimney groups and home inspectors.
 He has received numerous industry awards.
 Tom has been a guest on This Old House, NBC's 20/20, interviewed by CNN and writes for industry publications.
-Tom has over 42 years worth of education in the hearth industry and is a well known expert who has helped create education programs and additions to chimney standards.
+Tom has over 42 years' worth of education in the hearth industry and is a well-known expert who has helped create education programs and additions to chimney standards.

-Karen Formen started in the hearth industry over thirty years ago.
+Karen Formen is not a co-founder but has a lot of industry experience.
+She started in the hearth industry over thirty years ago.
 Her first job was in Copperfield's Tech department, starting in 1985.
-She's spent her years mostly in technical, gaining knowledge and experience.
+She's spent her years mostly in technical, gaining knowledge and experience on products and codes.
 She passed along this information on chimneys and other hearth products.
 She's even a published author, you can get her book on fireplace design on Amazon.

 |